pyramidyon/Flux-Domain-Generation-Algorithm/README.md

 ## Introduction

 Domain Generation Algorithms (DGAs) are widely used in malware to generate domain names dynamically.
 These algorithms often contain flaws, including susceptibility to reverse engineering.
-Moreover, for effective operation, infected machines must have accurately set timezones—a condition generally met.
+Moreover, for effective operation, infected machines must have accurately set timezones, a condition generally met.

 This prompts a critical question: What is common among most malware?
 The answer lies in their primary function—to establish a network connection.